skills/connect-the-dots/README.md

 1. Navigate to the issue #1 (Welcome)
 2. Type "Duplicate of #2" as a comment and close issue #1
+3. Wait about 20 seconds then refresh this page for the next step.

 </details>